Ageratum houstonianum

-Ageratum houstonianum, commonly known as flossflower, bluemink, blueweed, pussy foot or Mexican paintbrush, is a cool-season annual plant often grown as bedding in gardens.
+Ageratum houstonianum, commonly known as flossflower, bluemink, goatweed, blueweed, pussy foot or Mexican paintbrush, is a cool-season annual plant often grown as bedding in gardens.

 Description

 This herbaceous annual or dwarf shrub grows to 0.3–1 m high, with ovate to triangular leaves 2–7 cm long, and blue flowerheads (sometimes white, pink, or purple).
 The flower heads are borne in dense corymbs.
 The ray flowers are threadlike and fluff-haired, leading to the common name.
 The narrow lanceolate bracts are pointed, denticulate only at the top and glandular hairy.
 The flowering period is from May to November in the northern hemisphere.
 The plant attracts butterflies.

 Range

 The plant is native to Central America in Guatemala and Belize, and adjacent parts of Mexico, but has become an invasive weed in other areas.
 It was also naturalized in large parts of the tropics and in the southern United States.
-Their habitat is pastures, moist forest clearings and bushes up to altitudes of 1,000 m.
+Its habitat is pastures, moist forest clearings and bushes up to altitudes of 1,000 m.

 Today, it is widely used as an ornamental plant for summer borders and balcony boxes, high varieties also as cut flowers.
 The species is cultivated once a year, having numerous varieties whose crowns may be dark blue, purple, pink and white.
 Preferring cool soils and exposure in full sun, high varieties reach stature heights up to 60 cm.